 Full details of operation under "Access class barred list" are described in TS 22.011 [4].

 For E-UTRA connected to 5GC, the restriction on emergency calls is indicated by access control information of access category 2 under unified access control TS 36.331 [3].

+Editor Note: Whether emergency calls are allowed in the cell that operates in store and forward mode is FFS.